The-Bioinformatics-Group/skeletonema_sex_project/README.md

 These scores are not that great, but it could be noted that 10% of the data was not used in this evaluation due to them being orphan-reads.

 Based on these scores, Assembly1 will be merged with the other two assemblies, and Assembly2 will be removed to conserve disk space.
+This assembly can be found:
+/nobackup/data5/skeletonema_sex_project/test/assembly-test/paired_end_assembly

 ###Creating assembly with all data (mega-assembly)

 This assembly was made using all filtered and trimmed data, both single and paired end data in the same Trinity-run.
 Used Trinity version: 2.1.1.
 With Java version: 1.7.
 Used normalize max read coverage: 40.
+This assembly can be found:
+/nobackup/data5/skeletonema_sex_project/test/assembly-test/mega-assembly

 ###Merging assemblies/Removing redundant contigs using CD-HIT-EST